caleb531/automata/joss/paper.md

 Automata are abstract machines used to represent models of computation, and are a central object of study in theoretical computer science
 [@Hopcroft06].
 Given an input string of characters over a fixed alphabet, these machines either accept or reject the string.
 A language corresponding to an automaton is the set of all strings it accepts.
-Three important families of automata in increasing order of generality are as follows:
+Three important families of automata in increasing order of generality are the following:

 1. Finite-state automata
 2. Pushdown automata